Annual Events

 Fall Welcome

 • At the beginning of every Fall quarter, the AIRC hosts a welcome event giving new and continuing American Indian students, staff, and faculty the opportunity to engage with each other.
-The Fall Welcome consists of introducing the AIRC staff, a game of Bingo with prizes to win, and great food.
+The Fall Welcome consists of introducing the AIRC staff, games/contests with prizes to win, and great food.
 It’s a welcoming, supportive space that will ensure you start off the school year right.
 Feel free to bring your friends along.
 Everyone is welcome!

 • Amah Mutsun Speaker Series